takari/polyglot-maven/README.md

 The whole interoperability story has not been worked out but we expect to sort this out very quickly now that Polyglot for Maven can be used easily.

 A `pom.xml` will currently not be installed or deployed except for the Ruby DSL but we will add this feature very shortly.

+# Polyglot in Real Life / Show Case

+Despite the warning above, Polyglot Maven is pretty stable right now, at least the Scala version.

+As a show case, have a look at the following two projects, which use polyglot scala.

+* https://github.com/domino-osgi/domino - A simple project using Polyglot Scala.
+* https://github.com/woq-blended/blended - A complex mulit-project using Polyglot Scala.
+It's also an example where the `#include` feature is heavily used to share common configuration but avoid Maven parent poms, which are often problematic.